LionyxML/emacs-kick/README.md

 **NOTE**: During the initial setup, you'll be prompted to install Tree-sitter grammars and download some fonts.
 This configuration uses **Nerd Fonts** by default, so installing them now is highly recommended for the best experience.

-On first launch, Emacs will also **native compile some external packages**, which may take a little time.
-Additionally, the first time you perform certain actions—like opening the tree explorer, Emacs may compile related components in the background.
+**VERY IMPORTANT**: On first launch, Emacs will also **native compile some external packages**, which may take a little time.
+Additionally, the first time you perform certain actions, like opening the tree explorer, Emacs may compile related components in the background.
 This is completely normal and only happens once per feature.
 You might notice a brief moment of sluggish performance during this initial compilation.

 3. **Set terminal mode by default**: